Entropy675/mapMakerJava/README.md

 # mapMakerJava
-A small map maker application made in java for my upcoming C# game
+A basic map maker application made in java